byuflowlab/VortexLattice.jl/docs/src/index.md

 ## Performance

 This code has been optimized to be highly performant, primarily by maintaining type stability and minimizing allocations.
 It should easily outperform other vortex lattice method codes written in other higher level languages.
+However, it does not yet incorporate the fast multipole method to speed up wake computations, so its performance can still be improved.

 ## Usage